gregrickaby/nextjs-starter/README.md

 }
 ```

-and `preview.js`, which provides additional configuration when previewing components.
-This is where we import TailwindCSS.
+`preview.js` provides additional configuration when previewing components.
+(This is where you import TailwindCSS)

 ```js
 // .storybook/preview.js